 - (1) Applicability.

 This article applies to trees on public and private property.

-(2) Exemptions
+- (2) Exemptions

-- (a) Trees with a diameter less than 4 inches DBH are exempt from the provisions of this Chapter. - (b) Non-native fruit trees cultivated or grown for the specific purpose of producing edible fruit, including, but not limited to mangos, avocados, or species of citrus. - (c) Utility companies authorized to provide utility service may remove the protected tree(s) that endanger public safety and welfare by interfering with utility service in an existing utility easement or public right-of-way, provided work is done by or under the control of the operating utility company and said company has received all necessary licenses or permits to provide utility service within the easement. - (d) During the period of locally declared emergencies, such as a hurricane, flood, or any other natural disaster, the requirements of this Section may be temporarily waived by the City Manager, so that private or public work to restore order in the City will in no way be hampered. - (e) Single-family home properties and, - (f) Pursuant to Florida Statute, Single-family detached residential property - (g) The single-family detached residential property exemption is found in Florida Statutes 163.045 Tree pruning, trimming, or removal on residential property and provided here for informational purposes - (1) For purposes of this section, the term: - (a) "Documentation" means an onsite assessment performed in accordance with the tree risk assessment procedures outlined in Best Management Practices - Tree Risk Assessment, Second Edition (2017) by an arborist certified by the International Society of Arboriculture (ISA) or a Florida licensed landscape architect and signed by the certified arborist or licensed landscape architect. - (b) "Residential property" means a single-family, detached building located on a lot that is actively used for single-family residential purposes and that is either a conforming use or a legally recognized nonconforming use in accordance with the local jurisdiction's applicable land development regulations. - (2) A local government may not require a notice, application, approval, permit, fee, or mitigation for the pruning, trimming, or removal of a tree on a residential property if the property owner possesses documentation from an arborist certified by the ISA or a Florida licensed landscape architect that the tree poses an unacceptable risk to persons or property.
-A tree poses an unacceptable risk if removal is the only means of practically mitigating its risk below moderate, as determined by the tree risk assessment procedures outlined in Best Management Practices - Tree Risk Assessment, Second Edition (2017). - (3) A local government may not require a property owner to replant a tree that was pruned, trimmed, or removed in accordance with this section. - (4) This section does not apply to the exercise of specifically delegated authority for mangrove protection pursuant to Florida Statutes 403.9321-403.9333.
+- (a) Trees with a diameter less than 4 inches DBH are exempt from the provisions of this Chapter. - (b) Non-native fruit trees cultivated or grown for the specific purpose of producing edible fruit, including, but not limited to mangos, avocados, or species of citrus. - (c) Utility companies authorized to provide utility service may remove the protected tree(s) that endanger public safety and welfare by interfering with utility service in an existing utility easement or public right-of-way, provided work is done by or under the control of the operating utility company and said company has received all necessary licenses or permits to provide utility service within the easement. - (d) During the period of locally declared emergencies, such as a hurricane, flood, or any other natural disaster, the requirements of this Section may be temporarily waived by the City Manager, so that private or public work to restore order in the City will in no way be hampered. - (e) Single-family home properties

-Section 7.
+Section 5.
 A new section 107-39 is hereby added to Chapter 107 of the Code of Ordinances of the City which new section shall read as follows: